t0mmyt/seisglitch/Docs/source/processer.rst

 ==================

-The process function allows to apply some automated, basic processing to the specified waveforms.
+The process function allows to apply some automated, basic processing to the targeted waveforms.
 Currently implemented is:

 * removing gain from seismic traces